-A proprietary method for accelerating the conventional aerobic lysis process and providing total disinfection of pathogens along with the substantial removal of man-made anthropogenic compounds and contaminants of emerging concern (CECs).
+A proprietary method for accelerating the conventional aerobic digestion (lysis) process and providing total disinfection of pathogens along with the substantial removal of man-made anthropogenic compounds and contaminants of emerging concern (CECs).

 The method intermittently applies ozone gas to destruct only a small portion of micro-organisms (in the waste activated sludge, so called biosolids) to make readily digestible "food" for the remainder micro-organisms to digest under aerobic conditions; continuously repeating: "partial microbial destruction with ozone" and then "aerobically digesting the food", achieving superior disinfection of biosolids accumulated in wastewater treatment plants, generating fully-stabilized product with a commercial value.

 As the novel method for "sequentially intermittent ozone-assisted aerobic biosolids digestion" is new and surpasses the benefits of previously "tried" ozone methods for sludge destruction.
 Application of ozone in biological treatment has been well documented to date, therefore introduction of ozone into a main stream biological treatment tank is not unique on its own as claimed by [R1].
 However, sequentially intermittent ozone application, OZOLIZ process, in a dedicated tank, “aerobic digester”, is a unique and has not been reported as yet.
 OZOLIZ is specifically implemented in the excess sludge (biosolids) digestion reactor which is segregated from the mainstream aeration reactor.